-- a cover letter that sets out - o the information under subsection 8.2(1) of NP 11-202, - o when the issuer expects to file the public preliminary short form prospectus, and - o which of the qualifying criteria set out in Part 2 of NI 44-101 the issuer is relying on in order to be qualified to file a short form prospectus, - the final technical report, if a technical report under NI 43-101 will be triggered by the filing of the short form prospectus, and - the annual information form, if the issuer is a venture issuer that has not yet filed an annual information form for its most recently completed financial year.
+- a cover letter that sets out - o the information under subsection 8.2(1) of NP 11-202. - o when the issuer expects to file the public preliminary short form prospectus, and - o which of the qualifying criteria set out in Part 2 of NI 44-101 the issuer is relying on in order to be qualified to file a short form prospectus, - copies of any personal information forms required to be delivered under subparagraph 4.1(1)(b)(i) of NI 44-101, - the final technical report, if a technical report under NI 43-101 will be triggered by the filing of the short form prospectus, and - the annual information form, if the issuer is a venture issuer that has not yet filed an annual information form for its most recently completed financial year.

-Staff will contact the issuer if they require more documents, including personal information forms, to complete their review.
+Staff will contact the issuer if they require more documents to complete their review.